 - Usually, calling our member experience team is the first step.
-If there is anything else you need to do, our member experience team will let you know.
-Call 800-378-5234, TTY (hearing impaired) users call 800-947-3529.
-Calls to these numbers are free.
-Monday Friday from 8 a.m. to 8 p.m. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - Send your grievance (complaint) in writing to Network Health Medicare Advantage Plans, Attn: Appeals and Grievances, PO Box 120, 1570 Midway Pl., Menasha, WI 54952. - If you request a fast coverage determination or appeal and we deny your request, we will call you and send you a letter within 72 hours notifying you that your request will automatically follow the standard grievance and appeals process. - Whether you call or write, you should contact our member experience team right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast" complaint.
-If you have a "fast" complaint, it means we will give you an answer within 24 hours.
+If there is anything else you need to do, our member experience team will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - Send your grievance (complaint) in writing to Network Health Medicare Advantage Plans, Attn: Appeals and Grievances, PO Box 120, 1570 Midway Pl., Menasha, WI 54952, via fax at 920-720-1832, or phone by calling 800-378-5234 (TTY 800-947-3529). - If you request a fast coverage determination or appeal and we deny your request, we will call you and send you a letter within 72 hours notifying you that your request will automatically follow the standard grievance and appeals process.

+• The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.